parsa-manouchehrian/HouseUPteam/README.md

 Style folder:
 contains all the css files for each page
 Scripts folder:
-holds javadcript files needed for bootstrap
+holds javascript files needed for bootstrap